 We love to do short family hikes when we travel.
 Well at least I do…my kids are lukewarm about it.
 This was our first hiking experience.
 We visited Pigeon Forge, Tennessee in 2015, during the school holiday break, and made sure to squeeze in a few hikes, even though it was a little chilly.
 We stayed in Pigeon Forge, which is about 5 minutes away from Smoky Mountain National Park.
-We visited Gatlinburg, Knoxville, and Pigeon Forge with kids.
-There are so many activities for your family in this area.
-That is why I believe the Smoky Mountains are one of the best national park vacations for families.
+We visited Gatlinburg, Knoxville, and Pigeon Forge with kids, and loved that there are so many activities for families in this area.
+That is why I believe that Great Smoky Mountains National Park is one of the best national park vacations for families.
 Here is a review of one of our favorite Smoky Mountain hikes, Laurel Falls with kids.

 Check out: Hiking 101- Hiking for Beginners on a Budget